-Before we start I'd like to make something perfectly clear.
-This website has no sponsors and almost no ads.
-I'm like the PBS of websites.
-I'm more about education and run on donations, book sales and a few suggested supplements I trust to work well.
+Think of me as the PBS of websites.
+I'm passionate about education and run on donations, book sales and a few suggested supplements I trust to work well.

-Maybe those years of dog food commercials kept me from thinking for myself.
+Then why on earth did I let years of dog food commercials kept me from thinking for myself?
+What a dummy!

 A Human Example